 We are continually adding talks to our catalog and entertain requests for new talks.
 A partial list follows: See our brochure (PDF) for a list of topics.
 For more information contact the Rutgers Master Gardeners of Monmouth County, 732-303-7614.

 Horticultural enrichment is a process utilizing plants and horticultural activities to improve the social, educational, psychological and physical of persons, thus improving their body, mind and spirits.

 The Master Gardeners sponsor a variety of events throughout the year.
-These events include a series of lectures on environmentally responsible home gardening, a Spring Garden Day plant sale (second weekend in May), and an award winning insect festival in September.
+These events include a series of lectures on environmentally responsible home gardening, a Spring Garden Day plant sale (third weekend in May), and an award winning insect festival in September.
 Most events are held at the Cooperative Extension Office.

 Diane Larson, County Horticulturist, coordinates the Master Gardener Program in Monmouth County.
 For more information, contact her at 732-431-7260, ext.
 7262.